-According to a new study, statins prescribed for cholesterol are not working half the time: 50% of all people taking the heart disease drugs are left just short of reaching their cholesterol goals within two years.
+According to a new study, statins prescribed for cholesterol are not working half the time.
+50% of people prescribed statins don’t reach their cholesterol goals within two years.

-Statins are drugs prescribed by doctors to help lower cholesterol levels and for the prevention of heart disease.
+Statins are drugs that help lower cholesterol levels and prevent heart disease.

 By lowering “bad” cholesterol or low-density lipoprotein, statins can lower the risk of strokes and heart disease.
 But they aren’t always the solution.

-The study consisted of 165,411 people who took the drug between 1990 and 2016 and had not received any treatment for strokes or heart disease before being prescribed statins.
+The study consisted of 165,411 people who took the drug between 1990 and 2016.
+They also had not received any treatment for strokes or heart disease before being prescribed statins.

 A total of 681 family doctors submitted the data to the UK Clinical Practice Research Datalink.

 The researchers based their definition of an “appropriate” response to statin therapy on the recommendation of the UK’s National Institute for Health and Care Excellence: a reduction of 40% or more in “bad” cholesterol (or LDL).